Koen1999/suricata-check/README.md

 ## Usage

-After installing `suricata-check`, you can use it from the command line:
+After installing `suricata-check`, you can immediately start to lint Suricata rules from the command line:

 ```bash
 suricata-check